IE3 Global Internships Advising - Jessica Hitch

 Once you have secured a faculty supervisor, students and their supervising professors will complete a credit pre-approval form and submit it to UW Study Abroad.
 The credit pre-approval form is one of the IE3 application components on the UW Study Abroad website.

-After internship placement has been finalized and students have completed all of their pre-departure requirements on their UW Study Abroad application, they will be enrolled in a 12 credit FSTDY 300 placeholder course by the UW Study Abroad office for the term(s) that they are abroad.
+After internship placement has been finalized and students have completed all of their pre-departure requirements on their UW Study Abroad application, they will be enrolled in FSTDY 300 placeholder credits by the UW Study Abroad office for the term(s) that they are abroad.

 Dates of Program